 Graduate Assistantship Appointments

 Graduate Assistantships are available for CNES graduate students.
 As part of the department's commitment to prepare graduate students for academic careers, we typically support all students in good standing for two and five years.
-Initially, graduate assistants act as Teaching Assistants grading examinations and papers in undergraduate courses or leading discussion sections of large lecture courses.
-Qualified students may also have the opportunity to teach elementary Greek or Latin in the department as Graduate Instructors.
+Initially, graduate assistants act as teaching assistants (TAs) grading examinations and papers in undergraduate courses or leading discussion sections of large lecture courses.
+Qualified students may also have the opportunity to teach elementary Greek or Latin in the department as graduate instructors.

 A variety of working groups, presentations, and seminars focused on teaching techniques and strategies are offered periodically throughout the year by the Graduate School, the Center for Educational Innovation, the Center for Writing, and other entities.